Registration for May Term/Module courses will be through your advisor when you register for Spring 2015 courses.

 o What DOES it take to get some R.E.S.P.E.C.T?

 In this immersive module, students will find answers to these and many more questions arising from the creative soul stew that bubbles in the birthplace of rock and roll.
-By conducting field work while visiting and engaging with the Mississippi Delta (Which natives claim, “begins in the lobby of the Peabody Hotel in Memphis and ends on Catfish Row in Vicksburg.”), students will gain an understanding and appreciation of the music, visual art, architecture, mythology, literature, and history of indigenous Delta artists; these artists represent unique encounters at the crossroads of north and south, Europe and Africa, industry and agriculture, and privilege and poverty.
-The exploration of cultural productions such as Delta blues, rock and roll, and soul music; “Outsider” or self-taught folk art; and the literature of great authors like William Faulkner, Richard Wright, and Tennessee Williams; will provide students with the opportunity to make connections between the Delta’s unique and rich subculture and the broader American culture it has so profoundly shaped.
+By conducting field work while visiting and engaging with the Mississippi Delta, students will gain an understanding and appreciation of these artists who will provide them with the opportunity to make connections between the Delta’s unique and rich subculture and the broader American culture it has so profoundly shaped.
 By the end of the module, students will appreciate the indispensable contributions this region’s artists have made and continue to make to the world the students inhabit.

 2015 Local Modules